Anomaly Awareness: Anomaly detection

 Here we present a different strategy, somewhat mid-way between supervised and unsupervised.
 We use the framework of a classification task (supervised learning) on a dataset with normal events, to introduce a concept of {\it awareness} of possible anomalies.
 We then use the output of the classification task to define a region where anomalies would concentrate.

-We will show that this algorithm is effective at identifying generic anomalies, even those the algorithm has not been previously made aware of.
-In other words, this anomaly awareness procedure is robust, i.e. independent of the origin of the anomaly.
+We will show that this algorithm, after being made aware of enough variety of anomalies, becomes effective at identifying more generic anomalies, even those the algorithm has not been previously made aware of.
+In other words, this anomaly awareness procedure becomes robust, i.e. more independent of the origin of the anomaly.
 In this sense our Anomaly Awareness algorithm is a hybrid method of learning, neither fully supervised nor unsupervised.
-Note that there is a good body of literature in Computer Science proposing deep learning semi-supervised methods to detect anomalies in images including medical applications, based mostly on AutoEncoders and GANs, see e.g. Refs.~\cite{schlegl2017unsupervised,akcay2018ganomaly,lu2018anomaly,singh2019development,minhas2019anomaly}.
-Anomaly Awareness is a new type of semi-supervised procedure, applicable to input images but also to other types of information.

-We will exemplify the use of this method in a non-trivial task in our field-domain, Particle Physics.
-In the context of the Large Hadron Collider (LHC) searches for new phenomena, we show how Anomaly Awareness can help making these searches more robust, less dependent on the specific scenarios one has in mind.
-This {\it model-independence} of LHC searches is particularly important now that the traditional ways of thinking in Particle Physics are challenged by the absence of expected discoveries at the LHC.
-A handful of recent Particle Physics studies~\cite{anomalydetectionCwola, anomalyreso, anomalydetectionWulzer, anomalydetectionSimone, QCDorwhat, DeepAEShih, anomalyVAE, Dillon:2019cqt, Roy:2019jae, Blance:2019ibf, DAgnolo:2019vbw, Andreassen:2020nkr, Nachman:2020lpy, Amram:2020ykb, Romao:2020ocr, Cheng:2020dal} proposing ML algorithms to perform model independent searches~\footnote{Other than the model independent searches (in a unsupervised fashion) recent studies also proposed the use of ML methods for specific tasks to extract maximum information from Particle Physics experiments data, see e.g. \cite{Radovic:2018dip}).} are showing impressive reach for the considered toy examples.

-This paper is organised as follows.
-In Sec.~\ref{sec:Algo} we describe the general algorithm of Anomaly Awareness as well as the Convolutional Neural Network(CNN) architecture we have employed for the subsequent analysis.
-We then show how we use it in Particle Physics in Sec.~\ref{sec:LHC} and then conclude in Sec.~\ref{sec:conclusions}.